Will it really protect you and your family? In one word: Yes. But, it's not for everyone….

 In addition to all of the side benefits you’d expect, like a wallet restoration service that helps expedite canceling and re-ordering credit cards, driver’s licenses, and so on if your wallet is lost or stolen, the core of Aura’s threat resolution boils down to the most simple and effective thing it can be: 24/7/365 customer support access.

-I always love when I see this, and it’s as good as threat resolution gets without factoring in highly specialized side benefits that some other services offer in exchange.
+I always love when I see this, and it’s as good as threat resolution gets without factoring in highly specialized side benefits that some Aura alternatives offer in exchange.

 As an added bonus, Aura has a built-in stable of experienced, friendly customer support representatives to draw on from Identity Guard, so any growing pains in that regard should be kept to a minimum.